Høle

-Høle is a previous borough and a village in the eastern part of Sandnes municipality in Rogaland county, Norway, located along the Høgsfjorden.
+Høle is a borough and a village in the central part of the large Sandnes Municipality in Rogaland county, Norway, located along the Høgsfjorden.
 The area was historically a part of the municipality of Høle.
 Høle Church and Høle School are both located in the village.

-The 0.36 km2 village has a population (2015) of 427, giving the village a population density of 1186 PD/km2.
-The borough of Høle is the least populous (and most rural) borough in the city of Sandnes with 1,042 inhabitants (2016).
-The 101.4 km2 borough is located in the eastern part of the municipality.
+The 0.35 km2 village has a population (2025) of 438, giving the village a population density of 1251 PD/km2.
+The borough of Høle is one of the least populous boroughs in the city of Sandnes with 1,042 inhabitants (2016).
+The 101.4 km2 borough is located in the central part of the municipality.